• Home

 iOS Siri & WeChat –are they vulnerable to Voice Recognition Attacks?

-On exploring the topic a little more we learned that these apps are now used by the hackers to capture your voice conversation and to impersonate you where it can hurt you the most.
-That means your voice recognition based passwords are prone to Voice Recognition attacks now.
-If your bank accounts or other important accounts depend on your voice to operate, it is advisable to use multiple methods to login so that your crucial personal and professional information remains safe for online predators.
+On exploring the topic a little more we learned that these apps are now used by hackers to capture your voice conversation and impersonate you where it can hurt you the most.
+That means your voice recognition-based passwords are prone to Voice Recognition attacks now.
+If your bank accounts or other important accounts depend on your voice to operate, it is advisable to use multiple methods to log in so that your crucial personal and professional information remains safe from online predators.

 Methods of Voice Recognition Attacks in apps like Siri and WeChat

-• An attacker can imitate your voice and record the malicious commands or voice message to impersonate you.
+• An attacker can imitate your voice and record malicious commands or voice messages to impersonate you.

-• The hackers can also replay your recorded command or message with a malicious intent.
+• The hackers can also replay your recorded command or message with malicious intent.

 Though the research teams are coming up with new algorithms that can detect and prevent such threats, it is you who will be affected at the end of the day.
 So, to ensure your phone’s and credentials’ security you must do the following

-• Do not rely on the single method of security.
-Increase the level of security methods by using a combination of text, voice and bio-metric security measures.
+• Do not rely on a single method of security.
+Increase the level of security methods by using a combination of text, voice, and biometric security measures.

 Wrapping it up…

-The voice based smartphone apps though very tempting to use, do pose threats of information stealing, credentials thefts and other online hacking threats that the online users are exposed to.
+The voice-based smartphone apps though very tempting to use, do pose threats of information stealing, credentials theft, and other online hacking threats that the online users are exposed to.

 Filed Under: Tech Trends